Erick Tsang: Later career

 In July 2023, Tsang submitted legislation to ban insults to the flag of Hong Kong, including insults posted online, so that citizens could "consciously respect and love" the flag.

-In January 2024, after lawmaker Paul Tse accused the government of prioritizing the complaints of mainland Chinese over local Hong Kong people, Tsang said that "Views on Hong Kong, whether expressed on local or Mainland social media, carry equal weight to the Government of the HKSAR."
+In January 2024, after lawmaker Paul Tse accused the government of prioritizing the complaints of mainland Chinese over local Hong Kong people, Tsang said that "views on Hong Kong, whether expressed on local or Mainland social media, carry equal weight" to the government.